Low back pain - chronic

 Nonspecific back pain; Backache - chronic; Lumbar pain - chronic; Pain - back - chronic; Chronic back pain - low

-One single event may not cause your pain.
-You may have been doing many things improperly -- such as standing or lifting -- for a long time.
-Then suddenly, one simple movement (such as reaching for something or bending from your waist) leads to pain.
+A single event may not have caused your pain.
+You may have been doing many activities, such as lifting the wrong way, for a long time.
+Then suddenly, one simple movement, such as reaching for something or bending from your waist, leads to pain.

-Many people with chronic back pain have arthritis and extra wear and tear on the spine.
-This may be due to:
+Many people with chronic back pain have arthritis.
+Or they may have extra wear and tear of the spine, which may be due to:

-You may have had a herniated disk, where part of the spinal disk pushed onto nearby nerves.
+You may have had a herniated disk, in which part of the spinal disk pushed onto nearby nerves.
 Normally, the disks provide space and cushion in your spine.
 If these disks dry out and become thinner and more brittle, you can lose movement in the spine over time.

 If the spaces between the spinal nerves and spinal cord become narrowed, this can lead to spinal stenosis.
 These problems are called degenerative joint or spine disease.

-Other possible causes of chronic low back pain:
+Other possible causes of chronic low back pain include:

-- Piriformis syndrome (a pain disorder involving a narrow muscle in the buttocks)
+- Piriformis syndrome, a pain disorder involving a muscle in the buttocks called the piriformis muscle

 You are at greater risk for low back pain if you:

 - Are pregnant